Go Back

 • You can use the remaining parts for duck stock; you can render the fat to use in other dishes in the future (like this or this).

-broken down duck for the dish duck à l’orange or orange duck
+broken down duck for duck à l’orange

 Duck Leg Confit